 2021 is not a normal year, much like its predecessor.
-The world’s most valuable companies, such as Apple and Amazon, are posting record revenue and blowout quarters, but are down from all-time highs.
-Instead, two previously beleaguered stocks — AMC (NYSE: AMC), and GameStop (NYSE: GME) — dominated the headlines at the start of the year.
+The world’s most valuable companies, such as Apple and Amazon, are posting record revenue and blowout quarters, but are down from all-time highs due to market volatility.
+And, two previously beleaguered stocks — AMC (NYSE: AMC), and GameStop (NYSE: GME) — dominated the headlines at the start of the year.

 What is a meme stock?